laurentpayot/floweret/README.md

 > named(<type name\>)

 Sometimes when you use external libraries you have to handle instances whithout having access to their classes definitions, but only their names.
-You can use the `named` type to check that the instance constructor name correct.
+You can use the `named` type to check that the instance constructor name is correct.

 Here is a Firebase example where we wrap the [createUser](https://firebase.google.com/docs/reference/admin/node/admin.auth.Auth#createUser) function that returns a promise of a *Firebase-defined* `UserRecord` instance: